Land of song, poets and artists

-The national centre of arts in Wales and home to the Welsh National Opera, the centre also hosts world-class, critically-acclaimed touring productions of all types.
+The national centre of arts in Wales and home to the Welsh National Opera, the Wales Millennium Centre also hosts world-class, critically-acclaimed touring productions of all types.

-St Fagans is the most popular tourist destination in Wales.
+St Fagans Museum of Welsh Life is the most popular tourist destination in Wales.
 It is a people’s museum, where you can explore Welsh history together through the lives of everyday people as they lived through the ages.

 West Wales Wool

 Welsh quilting is a world-renowned craft.
 Many of the ideas that later featured in famous Americal quilts show the influence of Wales on the tradition

 Wales - Land of song

 Wales has a rightful place as a land of song, poetry and music.
 Find out more with a trip to the opera, to see a choir or some other music of your choice.
 Organised male voice choirs have the unique achievement of over 125 years of unbroken history.
 Formed in local community chapels, they are the archetypal Welsh Choir, springing naturally out of their community and times.

 Wales has more castles than any other country in the world and can boast some of the best to be seen in any part of the world.
 Some are amazing Gothic fantasies, others are ruins, but still hold the atmosphere of their better days.